 The Sedan is nearly seven inches longer than the Hatchback and has a more conventional rear end, with a trunk.
 The Sedan is handsome enough, with its long, tapering sail panels.

 We find the Hatchback more appealing.
 We like its distinctive styling and it's more versatile than the Sedan.

 The huge front seats in the Nissan Versa are roomy and comfortable.
 As with the other cars in this class, the Versa driver gets lots of legroom and headroom.
 In terms of hip room, however, the Versa is a real standout.
 The width and the substantial structure of the front seats may make the Versa a great choice among subcompacts for big drivers.
 The cloth-covered seats are comfortable without being too soft and offer plenty of side support.

 The back seat is particularly impressive.
 As you get in you'll be pleasantly surprised by the size of the rear door and how the front edge of the rear wheel well does not intrude as you step in.
 There are many larger four-door sedans and even many large SUVs that have smaller rear door openings.
 Even a six-footer shouldn't feel cramped as the rear seat legroom is at or near the top of the class.
-The Versa sedan gives up about half an inch of rear-seat headroom to the hatch, but that's not all that much.
+The Versa Sedan gives up about half an inch of rear-seat headroom to the Hatchback, but that's not all that much.